ufosc/osc-docs/docs/website/Developers/rendering.md

 # Rendering Pages

 The OSC website uses EJS to dynamically render HTML pages.
 EJS stands for "embedded JavaScript templates," and allows developers to write HTML with JavaScript code that gets executed prior to the user's request.
-It is simillar to PHP in the sense that the server will process the file, replace each EJS JavaScript template with HTML, and ultimately return an HTML page.
+It is similar to PHP in the sense that the server will process the file, replace each EJS JavaScript template with HTML, and ultimately return an HTML page.

 For documentation on EJS, see [EJS](https://ejs.co/).